utiasASRL/vtr3/README.md

 We are still in the process of cleaning up the codebase and having all features of VT&amp;R3 on the main branch.

 - [Main branch](https://github.com/utiasASRL/vtr3) has support for lidar/radar teach and repeat.
-- [v3.0.0 tag](https://github.com/utiasASRL/vtr3/tree/v3.0.0) has support for stereo camera teach and repeat.
+- [v3.0.0 tag](https://github.com/utiasASRL/vtr3/tree/v3.0.0) has support for stereo camera teach and repeat (to be merged in the future).

 ## What is VT&amp;R3?